mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 normalized data to our waveform data.
 In all cases we use the ObjectId of the normalized collection as the index.
-As noted above all documents in MongoDB automatically are assigned an ObjectId accessible with key "_id".
-For all normalized Metadata we use a convention wherein we store the ObjectId of a related document in another collection using a composite key name constructed as *collection*_**id**, where *collection* is the name of the collection and **_id** is a literal meant to imply an ObjectId normally accessible through the "_id" key.
-For example, we use *site_id* to refer to documents in the *site* collection.
+As noted above all documents in MongoDB automatically are assigned an ObjectId accessible with key :code:`_id`.
+For all normalized Metadata we use a convention wherein we store the ObjectId of a related document in another collection using a composite key name constructed as :code:`collection_id`, where :code:`collection` is the name of the collection and :code:`_id` is a literal meant to imply an ObjectId normally accessible through the "_id" key.
+For example, we use :code:`site_id` to refer to documents in the :code:`site` collection.
-That means that when *site_id* appears in another collection it is a reference to the ObjectId (referenced directly with alternate key "_id" in the site collection) of the related document in the *site* collection.
+That means that when :code:`site_id` appears in another collection it is a reference to the ObjectId (referenced directly with alternate key :code:`_id` in the site collection) of the related document in the :code:`site` collection.

 Waveform Processing
 ~~~~~~~~~~~~~~~~~~~~~~~